Fody/NullGuard/readme.md

 ```

-See https://docs.microsoft.com/en-us/dotnet/csharp/nullable-attributes for more information on the available nullable reference type attributes.
+See [the documentation](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-attributes) for more information on the available nullable reference type attributes.

 NullGuard adds a special annotation `[MaybeNullTaskResultAttribute]` for this mode that can be used to control whether a Task result value might be null in situations where this currently isn't possible with NRTs: